51Degrees/documentation/Documenting.md

 ### @htmlonly and @endhtmlonly
 Pure HTML can be added to a markdown file by surrounding it with the ``@htmlonly`` and ``@endhtmlonly`` tags.

+### @dotfile
+Used to generate and include a graph from a dot file which must be in the `graphs` directory.

 # Example Grabber
 The `examplegrabber.js` file is used to load language specific examples onto a general example page.
 The file must be included in a ``<script>`` tag, then buttons and a ``<div>`` must be set up correctly.